 Cefalù is a small seaside town, known more recently as a backdrop for the lovely film Cinema Paradiso.
 But the imposing fortress-like stone cathedral recalls a sterner time in Cefalù’s past.

 Work on the Cefalù Cathedral (Duomo) was begun in 1131, under King Roger II, and was only consecrated in 1267.
 The mosaics inside, begun in 1145, are fewer than those in Palermo and Monreale.
 But they still dazzle, especially given their more austere surroundings.

-The Norman era in Sicily and its legacy is vast and complex and best explained by this superb documentary from the BBC.
-If you’re a history buff with an hour to spare, this is well worth your time:
+The Norman era in Sicily and its legacy is vast and complex and best explained by this superb documentary series from the BBC.
+If you’re a history buff with an hour or two to spare, this is well worth your time.